 At sixteen, fed up with high school, which felt like the most boring, barbaric, unbearable thing ever, I signed up as an exchange student and went to France.
 What ensued was a gigantic mess which led to an experience that transformed my understanding of the world and remains at the core of who I am today.
 How The Trees Saved My Life (With a Little Help From Chocolate) tells this story.
-It’s not a memoir, though most of the characters and events are true to memory.
+It’s not a memoir, though most of the events are true to memory.
 It’s a novel: recalled life smushed, shuffled and elaborated into a comic tale that revolves around the healing power of nature.
+It is also a fundraiser.
+A serialized version, including sketches by the wonderful artist Kate Samworth, will be sent in thanks to anyone who helps Lonely Worm Farm lay the foundation for its orchard.

 Here’s what people are saying: